Tag: Marriage counseling for men

 His testimony today is that he would have lost his marriage if he hadn’t joined our course.

-I encourage you to check out the course or book a Get Grounded Now Call so you can gain the benefits Gavin did.
+I encourage you to check out the course or have a private conversation with me.

 At some point, each of us has thought, “I’m a good guy, why doesn’t my wife want me?”